SceneFake: An Initial Dataset and Benchmarks for Scene Fake Audio Detection: Initial Benchmarking Experiments

 When the data distribution of the seen test set matches the training set, it is very easy to distinguish the real one from the fake by using known strong acoustic scenes and known obvious distorted manipulation traces at -5dB.
-The baseline model achieves the best performance by 1.45\% in terms of average EER at -5dB on the seen test set.
+The baseline model achieves the best performance at -5dB on the seen test set.
 But it is still hard to distinguish the real one from the fake by using known slight acoustic scenes and known weak distorted manipulation traces at 20dB even when the data distribution of the seen test set matches the training set.
-The baseline model achieves the worst result by 2.57\% in terms of average EER at 20dB on the seen test set.
+The baseline model achieves the worst result at 20dB on the seen test set.

-However, it exists serious mismatch between the unseen test set and the training set, which is brought by unseen acoustic scenes and unseen speech enhancement models.
-Thus it is difficult to distinguish the real one from the fake by using unknown strong acoustic scenes and unknown obvious distorted manipulation traces at -5dB.
-So the average EER of the baseline models is 27.03\% at -5dB on the unseen test set.
-Besides, it is hard to distinguish the real one from the fake by using unknown slight acoustic scenes and unknown weak distorted manipulation traces at 20dB.
-So the average EER of the baseline models is 17.11\% on the unseen test set at 20dB.
+However, \blackf{there exists a significant difference between the data distribution of the unseen test set and that of the training set,} which is brought by unseen acoustic scenes and unseen speech enhancement models.
+Thus it is difficult to distinguish the real one from the fake by using unknown strong acoustic scenes and unknown obvious distorted manipulation traces at -5dB. \blackf{In addition}, it is hard to distinguish the real one from the fake by using unknown slight acoustic scenes and unknown weak distorted manipulation traces at 20dB.

-Although the models achieve a good performance on the seen test set, their performance are very poor on the unseen test set.
-Therefore, it is still challenging to effectively detect the scene manipulated fake audios.
+Although the models \blackf{perform well} on the seen test set, their performance \blackf{is} very poor on the unseen test set.
+Therefore, it is still challenging to effectively detect the scene manipulated fake utterances.